CHITACHI/CHITACHI/README.md

 ## Hi there.
 My name is Onur Citaci.
-I plan on becoming a better programmer.
+I plan on becoming a better programmer to help make the world a better place.

 <!--
 **CHITACHI/CHITACHI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.